nikolausmayer/how-long-oh-cplusplus-must-i-fathom-thee/README.md

 —

 Ah but the Old One she is merciful.
-When she grants you her unholy audience one moonless night, her dark whispers inside your head take on the shapes of terrible forbidden runes, impossible to utter with human flesh and voice but with the power to alter reality: `-D_GLIBCXX_USE_CXX11_ABI=0`.
+When she grants you her unholy audience one moonless night, her dark whispers inside your head take on the shapes of terrible forbidden runes, impossible to utter with human flesh and voice but with the power to alter reality... `-D_GLIBCXX_USE_CXX11_ABI=0`.
 ```
 $ g++-5 -D_GLIBCXX_USE_CXX11_ABI=0 lib.o main.cpp
 ```